turbot/tailpipe-docs/docs/sql/querying-struct.md

   ...
 ```

->[!NOTE]
-> if .inspect is available, that'll be the preferred way to observe the type

 DuckDB doesn't have a `struct_keys` function analogous to `json_keys` but you can list the keys of STRUCT by casting to JSON

 ```sql